-We would like to proudly announce you the following keynote speakers:
+We would like to proudly announce the following Keynote Speakers in our conference (in alphaberical order):

 Benjamin Peterson has been a CPython core developer for 11 years.
 He is also the author of six, a Python 2/3 compatibility library.
 His talk will be on Python governance; it will cover the history of the Python project, how the new CPython governance model was selected, and what the future might hold for CPython and the Python language.